robbiecic/Meetadoo-UI-VueJs/README.txt

 Selected:
-- When assigning people to actions it saves weird in the dynamo - like {'S': 'robert.cicero@test.com'}
+- Add search to header
+    - On click it takes you to the minute page
+    - Minute page show 'Related minutes' associated by tags
+    -

 - Actions page
     - List of all the actions in your meetings.
 Can filter by assignee or tags.
 Clicked tag from top banner which applies the filter.
 - Review Updated lifecycle hook instead of Created and Watching prop changes